 Windfall began welcoming customers on Dec.
-6, according to their Facebook page, which was taken down today.
-The company had a website but that content disappeared today as well.
+6, according to its Facebook page, which was taken down today.
+The company had a website, but that content disappeared today as well.

-DA and State Police teamed up to address unlicensed slot parlor
+DA and State Police team up to address unlicensed slot parlor

 Taken into custody at a nearby residence were Sang Ik Lee, who generally goes by Sean, and Nahyun Hutchinson.